 The Brain of a SME

-You can think of working with a SME in three phases: Preparation, Interview and Follow-up.
+You can think of interviewing a SME in three phases: Preparation, Interview and Follow-up.
 Below are guidelines for each phase.
 Feel free to add your personal guidelines in the Comments section below.
-And at the end of this article is a SME Content Collection Form you can download.

 At all costs, don’t walk into a meeting with a SME knowing nothing about the subject.
 Your questions will be more intelligent and you’ll be better able to drill down if you are a little knowledgeable about the content.
 Guidelines for Preparation: